oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 CTUX is the overconfident and arrogant, but strong willed competitor, and is a good person in general.
 He is confident and determined.
 He can lead people with his great leadership skills, and is intelligent.
 He can strategically think.

 CTUX's arrogance due to his confidence may lead him to underestimate others.
+Although his arrogance manifests quite often, at times he is humble

 CTUX is not that sociopathic though.
 He would not willingly hurt others, unlike his fellow brother [DeltaCXG](#DeltaCXG).
 He finds physical violence too far for him.
 CTUX would also try to stop DeltaCXG if he can, like [MXU](#MXU) is brother, but he is too powerless to do so (at least MXU is the one capable of that).
+If he has power, CTUX would protect others.

-CTUX inherently is not a bad person, but a good person.
-He is just too arrogant and leadership-oriented.
+CTUX inherently is not a bad person, but genuinely a good person.
+He is just too arrogant and leadership-oriented for this good side to manifest frequently.

 ## MXU